HBIbidunni/alx-interview/0x06-starwars_api/README.md

-# Star Wars API; The ALX Project
+# Star Wars API :film_strip::clapper:; The ALX Project
 -------------
 This script fetches and prints the names of characters from a specific __Star Wars movie__ using the __Star Wars API__.
 The movie ID is provided as a command-line argument.

-# Project Requirements :computer::heavy_cheak_mark:
+# Project Requirements :computer::heavy_check_mark:

 - All files will be interpreted on `Ubuntu 20.04 LTS` using node (`version 10.14.x`)
 - All files should end with a new line